elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-are-some-examples-of-elements-and-compounds.md

 url: /learn/chemistry/questions/what-are-some-examples-of-elements-and-compounds
 score: -1.0
 related_article1:
-    id: 161824
+    id: 161853
-    title: What distinguishes a homogeneous mixture from a heterogeneous mixture?
+    title: >-
+        What are the physical properties of matter related to mass and volume?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-distinguishes-a-homogeneous-mixture-from-a-heterogeneous-mixture
+    url: /learn/chemistry/questions/what-are-the-physical-properties-of-matter-related-to-mass-and-volume
 related_article2:
-    id: 161830
+    id: 161855
+    title: >-
-    title: What is the difference between physical and chemical properties of matter?
+        What is the definition of matter in terms of mass and volume?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-difference-between-physical-and-chemical-properties-of-matter
+    url: /learn/chemistry/questions/what-is-the-definition-of-matter-in-terms-of-mass-and-volume
 related_article3:
-    id: 161864
+    id: 161822
-    title: How do heterogeneous mixtures differ from homogeneous mixtures?
+    title: >-
+        What is the definition of matter in terms of mass and volume?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-heterogeneous-mixtures-differ-from-homogeneous-mixtures
+    url: /learn/chemistry/questions/what-is-the-definition-of-matter-in-terms-of-mass-and-volume
 related_article4:
-    id: 161864
+    id: 161851
-    title: How do heterogeneous mixtures differ from homogeneous mixtures?
+    title: >-
+        What are the defining characteristics of heterogeneous mixtures?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-heterogeneous-mixtures-differ-from-homogeneous-mixtures
+    url: /learn/chemistry/questions/what-are-the-defining-characteristics-of-heterogeneous-mixtures
 related_article5:
-    id: 161727
+    id: 161875
-    title: What is the definition of matter in terms of mass and volume?
+    title: >-
+        How do chemical properties such as reactivity and composition define matter?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-definition-of-matter-in-terms-of-mass-and-volume
+    url: /learn/chemistry/questions/how-do-chemical-properties-such-as-reactivity-and-composition-define-matter
 ---

 &nbsp;